ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 ### Log Off Node Account by Asset Account:

+If you need to reset the Node account, refer to troubleshooting [Reset Node Account](/docs//issue%20fix/reset-node-account.md).

-When the `Node` account needs to be replaced, make sure the `Node` account is in a non-working state (exited or slashed), then you can use the `Asset` account to call the `nodeLogOff` method of `NodeRegistry` contract, to reset the binding relationship between the `Asset` account and the `Node` account.
+When the `Node` account needs to be replaced, make sure the `Node` account is in a non-working state (exited or slashed), then use the `Asset` account to call the `nodeLogOff` method of `NodeRegistry` contract, to reset the binding relationship between the `Asset` account and the `Node` account.

-Afterwards, you can register a new `Node` account by calling `nodeRegister` method of `NodeRegistry` contract, to update the binding relationship between the `Asset` account and the `Node` account.
+Afterwards, register a new `Node` account by calling `nodeRegister` method of `NodeRegistry` contract, to update the binding relationship between the `Asset` account and the `Node` account.

 The old `Node` account **cannot** be activated or bound again.
 If you still hold its private key, you can retrieve the accumulated rewards through `nodeWithdraw` from the `NodeRegistry` contract.

 ### Exit Node from ARPA Network:

-When the `Node` account needs to be exited from the ARPA Network, you can call the `nodeQuit` method of `NodeRegistry` contract by the `Node` account.
+When the `Node` account needs to be exited from the ARPA Network, call the `nodeQuit` method of `NodeRegistry` contract by the `Node` account.

 If the gas estimation fails, this is usually because the node is still in an unfinished DKG grouping process.
 Please check your `node.log` and find the latest log with "DKG grouping task received." message, wait for 40 blocks after the `assignment_block_height`, and then try again.